The Beyonder's Prophecy

 Her emerald-green eyes scanned the crowd as she sang, locking onto different men, making them feel like they were the only ones in the room.
 Rodney was practically drooling, his hands clasped together in front of him like he was praying to the goddess on stage.

 “Bruh...”
-Rodney muttered, shaking his head.
-“She’s perfection.”
+Rodney muttered, shaking his head, “She’s perfection.”

 Jalen smirked but didn’t respond.
 He wasn’t immune.
-Jessica was stunning, captivating, unreal, but Jalen had been around enough incredible women to know when something was dangerous.
+Jessica was stunning, captivating, and unreal, but Jalen had been around enough incredible women to know when something was dangerous.

 Then it happened.
 Jessica’s gaze landed on him.
 Unlike the fleeting glances she had given other men, this one lingered.
 She didn’t just see him, she studied him, as if she was trying to memorize every inch of his face.
-The way her lips curled into a small, knowing smirk sent a shiver down Jalen’s spine.
+The way her lips curled into a small, knowing smile sent a shiver down Jalen’s spine.

-And then ... she winked.
+Then ... she winked.

 Rodney noticed immediately.
 “Oh, hell no. Did she just—?!”